29 Florida State University Law Review 879 (2001)

 In so doing, we conclude that before we can meaningfully talk about whether the Electoral College is worth keeping or changing, we must first come to grips with the scope of our democratic commitments.
 We must also grapple with the nature of the compromise that we have struck between state and federal interest in presidential elections.
 Until we struggle with and come to appreciate these two crucial foundations of our democratic ethos, the Electoral College debate will continue to consist of recycled ideas that will continue to be rejected.

 Fuentes-Rohwer, Luis and Charles, Guy-Uriel E., "The Electoral College, the Right to Vote, and Our Federalism: A Comment on a Lasting Institution" (2001).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 259.